e4och/js-101/README.md

 alert(document.querySelector(".how").getAttribute("title"));
 ```

->The querySelector method will select the html element with class ".how" and it
+>The querySelector method will select the HTML element with class ".how" and it
->will display the tile which has been set to it.
+>will display the tile that has been set to it.
->The output will be an alert pop up with the text "alright?"
+>The output will be an alert pop-up with the text "alright?"

 ### Set Attribute

 The **`.setAttribute()`** method is used to set attributes to an HTML element.
-Attributes like class, id, title etc can be set to an HTML element by using the **`.setAttribute()`** method.
+Attributes like class, id, title, etc can be set to an HTML element by using the **`.setAttribute()`** method.
 This method takes **two** parameters.
-The first parameter is the attribute which we want to set, and the second parameter is the value which we want to set to the attribute.
+The first parameter is the attribute which we want to set, and the second parameter is the value that we want to set to the attribute.

 >💡 **We can provide the parameter with an attribute which does not exist in the html element